abuiles/ember-101/working-with-javascript-plugins.md

 ### A temporary replacement for moment.js

-Let's consume a simple named-amd library which takes a date and return its value after calling **.toDateString()**, this will be a simple example just to practice one more importing named-amd modules.
+Let's consume a simple named-amd library that takes a date and returns its value after calling **.toDateString()**.
+This will be a simple example just to practice another module for importing named-amd.

-The name of the library is **borrowers-dates** and is located in [https://github.com/abuiles/borrowers-dates](https://github.com/abuiles/borrowers-dates)
+The name of the library is **borrowers-dates** and it is located in [https://github.com/abuiles/borrowers-dates](https://github.com/abuiles/borrowers-dates).

 The following is the content of the library: